Irinjin: Life

 He was a son of emir Sarija (his name could also be a misreading of George) and a nephew of Doquz Khatun, thus a great-grandson of Toghrul.
-His father arrived in Iran with Hulagu and was buried in Nestorian church of Maragheh.
+His father arrived in Iran with Hulagu and was buried in the Nestorian church of Maragheh.
 He also had a sister called Toqtani or Toqiyatai (d.
 1292) who successively married to Hulagu, Abaqa and Qonqurtai.
 Another sister of his was Uruk Khatun, who was married to Arghun.
 He emerged as Baydu's supporter when he released his son Kipchak from Gaykhatu's court in 1295.

 Rule in Anatolia

 After accession of Öljaitü, he was appointed as the new viceroy of Anatolia in June 1305.
 His headquarters was centered in Niksar. Öljaitü's vizier Sa‘d al-Daula Savaji appointed his nephew Sharaf al-Din Musafir as Irinjin's tax collector, Ahmad Lakushi as vizier and emir Agacheri as his commander-in-chief.
 His monopolisation of duties and offices caused several officers and emirs to abandon their appointments, such as Ögedei, son of Shiktur Noyan of Jalairs.
 He left his post in Anatolia temporarily in 1307 to join Öljaitü's campaign in Gilan.

 His rule in Anatolia was widely disapproved.
 In one occasion, he besieged a Turkish bey called Ilyas in Sultan Han with 20.000 Mongol soldiers, causing much damage.
 After end of battle, he demanded a compensation of 6000 dirhams per soldier from mutawalli of Anatolian waqfs Karim ul-Din Aqsarai.
 His local proteges, for example, a Turkish bey called Shemgit-oglu was known to raid and murder shaykhs, nobles and notables in Aksaray.
 Another protege of his, Taghachar's cousin Bilarghu had Armenian kings Hetum II and Leo III executed in 1307.
 After Armenian insurrection, Bilarghu had to flee to Irinjin in Sivas.
 After numerous complains from locals and his inability to answer Karamanid invasion of Konya, Irinjin was recalled from Anatolia in 1314.

 He again gained favour when Abu Sa'id inherited Ilkhanate throne in 1316.
 Abu Sa'id's new regent Sevinch appointed Irinjin to governorate of Diyar Bakr, but this soon changed after Sevinch's death in 1318.
 New regent Chupan while appointing his own son Timurtash in Irinjin's former post in Anatolia, recalled Amir Sutai to Diyar Bakr in 1318, leaving Irinjin out of Ilkhanate politics.